|

 | Minimum items below which parallelFor runs sequentially even when the master switch is on. | |

 PR-3 (server-perf): the per-system game-thread work is largely embarrassingly parallel across players (animation update, hitbox capsule transform, swept collision, etc.).
-This header gives the systems a single, opinionated entry point — group2::perf::parallelFor(begin, end, fn) — that hides the libstdc++ parallel-STL details.
+This header gives the systems a single, opinionated entry point — group2::perf::parallelFor(begin, end, fn) — that hides the platform/runtime details.

 Implementation policy:

-Determinism: lag-comp + hitscan rely on the simulation being deterministic across the network/recording boundary. par_unseq reorders operations across iterations BUT operates only on independent per-entity slots, so the observable result is identical to a sequential pass.
+Determinism: lag-comp + hitscan rely on the simulation being deterministic across the network/recording boundary.
+Parallel execution may reorder operations across iterations BUT operates only on independent per-entity slots, so the observable result is identical to a sequential pass.
 We add a GROUP2_SERVER_PARALLEL=0 kill-switch (read once at startup) to fall back to sequential if a regression turns up — the brain wants the diff to be exactly "thread count" so repro is easy.